Hey… Welcome to Xerago blog! So glad you are here!

 # 2. Your focus is primarily on the marketing portal

-They may be discussing your products on Reddit forums, checking your social pages, scanning through user comments on app store pages and keeping track of reviews on review portals all over the internet, before they even visit your portal.
+Because, your audience may be talking about your products on Reddit forums, checking your social pages, scanning through user comments in the app store and keeping track of reviews all over the internet, before they even visit your portal.

-Your customers not only fill these digital spots with negative comments.
-They may be gushing about what they love about your brand.
+Also, remember your customers may be gushing about what they love about your brand like the one below.

-Here are four actionable recommendations that will help expand your digital presence.
+Here are five actionable recommendations that will help expand your digital presence.

-- Create a strong presence across all channels that are relevant to your business
+- Identify the digital channels most relevant to your business

 # 3. You don’t engage with your audience on social channels